Adjustable dumbbells are a great option for anyone seeking an all-in-one type of weight training equipment.

 - Grips are too slippery

-They are suitable for all fitness levels, from beginner to advanced, and can be easily combined with other Bowflex accessories to create a complete home gym.
+They are suitable for all fitness levels, from beginner to advanced and great value for money.

 Choose Your Dumbbells Wisely!